APTG/libdedx/index.rst

 Stopping power values can be retrieved in two different ways:

 1. a simple method for simple implementation,
-2. a bit more complicated way, but more suitable for fast and multithreaded applications.
+2. a bit more complicated way, but more suitable for fast and multithreading applications.

 Method 1) involves a single function call: